pasqal-io/Pulser/docs/source/apidoc/simulation.rst

 :class:`QutipEmulator` is the class to simulate :class:`SequenceSamples`, that are samples of a :class:`Sequence`.
-It is possible to simulate directly a :class:`Sequence` object by using the class method `SequenceSamples.from_sequence`.
-Since version 0.14.0, the :class:`Simulation` class is deprecated for :class:`QutipEmulator`.
+It is possible to simulate directly a :class:`Sequence` object by using the class method ``SequenceSamples.from_sequence``.
+Since version 0.14.0, the :class:`Simulation` class is deprecated in favour of :class:`QutipEmulator`.

-.. automodule:: pulser_simulation.simulation
+.. autoclass:: pulser_simulation.simulation.QutipEmulator
    :members:

 SimConfig